Access to Clean Spring Water

 We are delighted to announce the successful completion of the spring water rehabilitation project at Dhoqolle Catholic Primary School in Borana, Ethiopia!
 Thanks to your generous support, students, staff, and the surrounding community now enjoy clean, safe, and sustainable water—a true blessing that brings health and hope.

 This project has transformed daily life in remarkable ways.
-A new Spring Eye and Collection Box now ensure a reliable water supply, while fencing and security measures protect the source from contamination.
+A new Spring Eye and Collection Box now ensures a reliable water supply.
+Fencing and security measures protect the source from contamination.
 Contaminated water tanks were replaced, improving health outcomes for everyone.
-Old pipelines were upgraded to prevent leaks and maintain water purity, and a new community water point was established to serve local families.
-Rainwater harvesting tanks were installed to provide water during dry seasons, and additional water points now support irrigation for gardening and cultivation.
+Old pipelines were upgraded to prevent leaks and maintain water purity.
+A new community water point was established to serve local families.
+Rainwater harvesting tanks were installed to provide water during dry seasons.
+Additional water points now support irrigation for gardening and cultivation.

-Through these improvements, access to clean water, hygiene, and health has greatly increased, while promoting conservation and sustainability practices.
+Through these improvements, access to clean water, hygiene, and health has greatly increased.
+This also promotes conservation and sustainability practices.
 This achievement is more than infrastructure—it is a testament to faith, generosity, and the power of community.

 Thank you for making this possible.
 Your kindness has brought hope and health to countless lives!